jni/halfway-to-i2k-skimage-napari/tutorial/install_dependencies.md

 notebooks managed by jupytext.
-Once you have jupytext installed (as per the instructions above), the experience is pretty much the same as using a regular Jupyter notebook: launch `jupyter notebook` or `jupyter lab`, open this folder, and click on each notebook to follow along with the class.
+Once you have jupytext installed (as per the instructions above), the experience is pretty much the same as using a regular Jupyter notebook: launch `jupyter notebook` or `jupyter lab`, open this folder, and on each notebook, right click then click on Open With -> Jupytext Notebook.